brockwebb/INVESTigator-Owl/README.md

 - Share improvements back to the community

 ## License

 MIT

+My ethos: Open Source for Life!
+Use, modify, and share freely.

 ---

 *Built to demonstrate that AI works best as a thinking partner, not a replacement for human judgment.*